wu-hongjun/Hackintosh-Aero-15W/README.md

 #### Or, if you are interested in the theme I used, check it out over here: [Minimalism](https://github.com/Errrneist/Hackintosh-Theme-Minimalism).

 ## News
 * macOS 10.14 Mojave is coming soon!
 The official release is this fall.
+Super excited!
 Can't wait to see it happen!
 ## Special Thanks
 #### Individual
 * [RehabMan](https://www.tonymacx86.com/members/rehabman.429483/)